CIDS-484-Spring-2025/DylanParkerSeniorCapstone/README.md

 ## Update:
 I have fully recreated the web app.
 I have not launched it yet to microsoft azure but I do by the time milestone 3 is due.
 For this I recreated the homepage for it looks more organized and has a lot more sports that you can choose from.
 As well I implemted the live scores for each game that is currently on depending on what sport you pick.
 In the section as well I have sports news on the sidebar and it changes the news based off of what sport you pick.

+## Things I want to add:
+- Implement the live betting odds
+- Possibly include the record next to each team in the scoreboard
+- Add standings for every team

 ## Current Progress: